pham-tuan-binh/open-ticker/README.md

 - **How can we use the project?**

-Currently, the project's interface is statically built and [hosted on this repository]().
+Currently, the project's interface is statically built and [hosted on Vercel](https://open-ticker.vercel.app/).
 This is only for demo purposes.

 In the future, it will be converted into a micro-service based application with concise services per the logical flow, in which the interface will only be a part of.
 It will be like [**Home Assistant**](https://www.home-assistant.io/) where users self-host their instance with their own expansion and customization.